 A change in a federal accounting period or the loss of a federal filing election does not change the begin and end dates of an accounting period for franchise tax reporting purposes.
 The keys to the period upon which the tax is based are the begin and end dates.
-The begin date will be the day after the end date on the prior franchise tax report, and the end date will be the last federal tax accounting period end date in the year prior to the year in which the report is originally due.
+The begin date is the day after the end date on the prior franchise tax report, and the end date is the last federal tax accounting period end date in the year prior to the year in which the report is originally due.
 Therefore, a change in a federal accounting period may result in an accounting period on the franchise tax report of more or less than 12 months.

-Example 1: A fiscal year entity changes its accounting year end from 09-30-2020 to a calendar year end of 12-31-2020.
-Because of the change in the federal accounting period, the entity is required to file a short period federal return covering the period 10-01-2020 through 12-31-2020.
-For franchise tax reporting purposes, the entity would file its 2021 report based on the period 10-01-2018 through 12-31-2020, combining the relevant information from the two federal income tax reports.
-Example 2: A calendar year entity lost its S-Corp election under the Internal Revenue Code on June 27, 2020.
-As a result, the entity was required to file a short period federal S return for the period 01-01-2020 through 06-27-2020.
-The entity did not change its accounting year end and filed a second short period federal return for the period 06-28-2020 through 12-31-2020.
-For franchise tax reporting purposes, the entity would include the period 01-01-2020 through 12-31-2020 on its 2021 annual report and would combine the relevant information from the two federal reports.
+Example 1: A fiscal year entity changes its accounting year end from 09-30-2023 to a calendar year end of 12-31-2023.
+Because of the change in the federal accounting period, the entity is required to file a short period federal return covering the period 10-01-2023 through 12-31-2023.
+For franchise tax reporting purposes, the entity files its 2024 report based on the period 10-01-2022 through 12-31-2023, combining the relevant information from the two federal income tax reports.

+Example 2: A calendar year entity lost its S-Corp election under the Internal Revenue Code on June 27, 2023.
+As a result, the entity is required to file a short period federal S return for the period 01-01-2023 through 06-27-2023.
+The entity did not change its accounting year end and filed a second short period federal return for the period 06-28-2023 through 12-31-2023.
+For franchise tax reporting purposes, the entity includes the period 01-01-2023 through 12-31-2023 on its 2024 annual report and combines the relevant information from the two federal reports.